-Subtest score reliabilities ranged from moderate to high.
-Scale score reliabilities were similar to 2011 with the exception of VR which showed a slight improvement.
+Cognitive subtest score reliabilities ranged from moderate to high.
 The Standard Error of Measurement (SEM) for the subtest and total scores was satisfactory.
 Variation in score reliability and SEM across the four subtests can be attributed to test length, range of discrimination and difficulty among items.

-Table 6: Scale Score Reliability and Standard Error of Measurement for Total Scale Score
+- Table 6a: Scale Score Reliability and Standard Error of Measurement for Cognitive Total Scale Score

 Reliability SEM

-Range i Mean Range Mean
+Range Mean Range Mean

-0.88 - 0.92 0.90 90.47 - 101.62 96.03
+0.89 - 0.90 0.90 99.63 - 105.09 101.77